 The Problem with Mainstream Fabric Softener

 Common fabric softeners, both liquid and dryer sheets, contain numerous chemicals to create the fragrance and the softening effect on your laundry.
 The types of chemicals used and their potential effects are listed below.
 Source: ewg.org.

-- Fabric Softening Agents There are many different chemicals included in fabric softeners for this purpose.
+- Fabric Softening Agents A range of chemicals are included in fabric softeners for this purpose.
 Effects of these chemicals can include triggering asthma, skin irritation and allergies, and reproductive harm.